ygorth/ygorth/README.md

 ### Hi there 👋

-#### I'm an Agile servant leader focused on CloudOps, SRE, and DevSecOps from Ontario, Canada.
+#### I'm an Agile servant leader focused on CloudOps, SRE, and DevSecOps from Canada.

 ##### BIO